-11. MANAGEMENT: HERBICIDE SPOT TREATMENTS WITHOUT APPROVED PLAN
+11. MANAGEMENT: HERBICIDE SPOT TREATMENTS WITHOUT APPROVED PLAN - Approved as presented

 Includes spot treating aquatic invasive plants with herbicide (as opposed to treating a whole lake)

 Recommendation: The committee recommends that the Commission consider requests for spot treatments on lakes without an approved plan on a case by case basis.